Concord grape: History

 The Concord grape was developed in 1849 by Ephraim Wales Bull in Concord, Massachusetts.
-Bull planted seeds from wild Vitis labrusca and evaluated over 22,000 seedlings before finding what he considered the ideal Concord grape.
-Genetic testing confirmed that Concord grape has roughly one-third Vitis vinifera parentage.
+Bull planted seeds from wild Vitis labrusca, and evaluated over 22,000 seedlings, including hybrids crossed with Vitis vinifera, before finding what he considered the ideal Concord grape.
+Genetic testing confirmed that Concord grape is roughly one-third Vitis vinifera.
 The selected Concord vine was planted next to other cultivars, including Catawba, which was later confirmed to be a parent of Concord using systematic SSR analysis.

 In 1853, Bull's grape won first place at the Boston Horticultural Society Exhibition.
 It was then introduced to the market in 1854.
 Dr. Thomas Bramwell Welch developed the first Concord grape juice in his house in 1869.
 Through the process of pasteurization, the juice did not ferment.
 Welch transferred the juice operations to Westfield, New York, processing 300 tons of grapes into juice in 1897.
 By the 21st century, Welch's grape juice was manufactured in a large juicing factory located in Grandview, Washington.